conan-io/docs/getting_started.rst

 requirements and optional information is saved.

 .. note::
-    Conan generates a default :ref:`profile<profiles>` with your detected settings (OS, compiler, architecture...) and that configuration is printed at the top of every :command:`conan install` command.
+    Conan generates a :ref:`default profile <default_profile>` with your detected settings (OS, compiler, architecture...) and that configuration is printed at the top of every :command:`conan install` command.
 However, it is strongly recommended to review it and adjust the settings to accurately describe your system as shown in the :ref:`getting_started_other_configurations` section.

 It is very important to understand the installation process.
 When the :command:`conan install` command runs, settings specified on the command line or taken from the defaults in *<userhome>/.conan/profiles/default* file are applied.